gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 The following lists links to documentation for the Microsoft Azure Information Protection (AIP) cmdlets.

-- **Installation**: The AzureInformationProtection module is installed with either the Azure Information Protection unified labeling or classic client.
+- **Installation:** The AzureInformationProtection module is installed with either the Azure Information Protection unified labeling or classic client.

     To check the version you have installed, run: `(Get-Module AIPService -ListAvailable).Version` If this command or any cmdlet from this module fails to run, first run **Import-Module AIPService**.